ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 #### Step-by-Step Login Flow:

-1. **User Requests Login**:
+1. **User Initiates Login**:
-   - In CKAN the user clicks the "Log in" button at the top of the page.
+   - The user clicks the "Login" button at the top of the CKAN page.
-   - The user is redirected to the Keycloak login page by the CKAN system.

 2. **Redirection to Keycloak**:
-   - CKAN constructs a URL that points to the Keycloak authorization endpoint.
+   - CKAN constructs a URL pointing to the Keycloak authorization endpoint.
-   - The URL contains the `client_id` (which identifies CKAN as the client), the `redirect_uri` (the URL Keycloak should redirect the user to after authentication), and other parameters such as `response_type=code` and `scope=openid`.
+   - The URL includes `client_id`, `redirect_uri`, `response_type=code`, and `scope=openid`.
-   - The user is redirected to this Keycloak URL.
+   - CKAN redirects the user to this Keycloak URL.

 3. **Keycloak Authentication**:
-   - The user is presented with a login form on the Keycloak page.
+   - The user is presented with Keycloak's login form.
    - The user enters their credentials (username and password) and submits the form.

+4. **Credential Validation**:
-   - Keycloak authenticates the user based on these credentials.
+   - Keycloak internally validates the user's credentials.

-4. **Authorization Code Received**:
+5. **Authorization Code Generation**:
-   - After successful authentication, Keycloak generates an **authorization code**.
+   - Upon successful authentication, Keycloak generates an authorization code.
-   - The user is redirected back to CKAN at the specified `redirect_uri` (`/authenticate`) with the authorization code included in the query parameters.
+   - Keycloak redirects the user back to CKAN's specified `redirect_uri` with the authorization code.

-5. **Token Exchange**:
+6. **Authorization Code Received**:
-   - CKAN receives the authorization code.
+   - The user's browser sends a request to CKAN with the authorization code.

+7. **Token Exchange Request**:
-   - CKAN sends a server-to-server POST request to Keycloak’s token endpoint, exchanging the authorization code for an **access token** and a **refresh token**.
+   - CKAN sends a server-to-server POST request to Keycloak's token endpoint.
+   - CKAN exchanges the authorization code for access and refresh tokens.

+8. **Token Response**:
-   - If successful, Keycloak responds with the access and refresh tokens.
+   - Keycloak responds to CKAN with the access and refresh tokens.

-6. **Session Creation**:
+9. **Session ID Generation**:
-   - CKAN generates a secure session ID and associates it with the user.
+   - CKAN generates a secure session ID for the user.

+10. **Database Storage**:
+    - CKAN stores the session ID, access token, and refresh token in its database.

+11. **Storage Confirmation**:
+    - The database acknowledges successful storage of the session information.

+12. **Cache Storage**:
-   - The access token and refresh token are stored in the CKAN database, linked to the session ID.
+    - CKAN stores the session information (session ID, access token, refresh token) in the session cache.

+13. **Cache Confirmation**:
+    - The session cache acknowledges successful caching of the session information.

+14. **Cookie Setting**:
-   - A session cookie (`session_id`) is set in the user's browser, allowing CKAN to identify the user in subsequent requests.
+    - CKAN sets a `session_id` cookie in the user's browser.

-7. **User Redirected to CKAN**:
+15. **Final Redirection**:
-   - After tokens are stored, the user is redirected to the CKAN interface, now logged in and authenticated.
+    - The user is redirected to the CKAN interface, now logged in and authenticated.
-   - CKAN sets the `session_id` cookie to maintain the user’s session.

 ---